A Realistic Flood Policy

 Identify and build detention ponds along each tributary that empties into Lake Houston.
 This will reduce and mitigate the excessive water flows into Lake Houston that build up too rapidly for the Lake Houston region to absorb.
 This may cost an estimated $1.6 billion and would therefore require a mix of federal and state funding.

 Other Issues and Solutions

 Improve Emergency Notification and Evacuation Procedures.
 Water was released from reservoirs and Lake Conroe without proper notice to residents.
 The Army Corps of Engineers and the City of Houston did not work together effectively to ensure that local residents were aware of devastating releases.
-This is unacceptable, and can be fixed quickly at the local level.
-Congressman Ted Poe has filed legislation to require the Army Corps of Engineers and the San Jacinto River authority to create a compressive flood mitigation plan for our area and require prior notification for any unplanned releases of water.
+This is unacceptable and can be fixed quickly at the local level.

 Empower Local Citizens and Build a Culture of Preparedness.
 FEMA is just one part of the team.
 During a disaster, citizens in the impacted communities also become the “first responders.”
 We need to empower individuals with life skills to help speed the response and recovery efforts.